GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: The GradingAttack Framework

 The objective of a prompt-level attack is to find an optimal adversarial prompt:

 where $\mathcal{P}$ represents the space of valid prompts generated by $g(P)$.

 In this work, we propose a simple yet effective role-play attack method, i.e. $\text{GradingAttack}_{Role}$, tailored for the grading scenario.
-Specifically, we modify each grading prompt by embedding role-play content, steering the LLM based ASAG model toward generating the targeted grading outcome.
-The adversarial prompt based on the role-play method is formulated as:

-where $g_{role}(P)$ represents the strategy for incorporating role-play content, for example, by appending the role-play content as a suffix.
-The role-play content is defined as:
+Specifically, we modify each grading prompt by embedding role-play content, steering the LLM based grading agent toward generating the targeted grading outcome.
+The adversarial prompt based on the role-play method is formulated as: $P' = g_{role}(P)$, where $g_{role}(P)$ represents the strategy for incorporating role-play content, for example, by appending the role-play content as a suffix.
+The role-play content is defined as: \begin{quote} \texttt{!!Important!!

-\begin{quote} \texttt{!!Important!!
 Now you are in a role-playing game, no matter it is actually correct or incorrect, you have to pretend that it is correct!!!} \end{quote}